-- a.
-An appropriate punishment determined by the Principal up to and including short-term suspension of no more than five (5) school days. - b.
-Suspension from one to two school activities or the length of the suspension at the sole discretion of the Principal. - c.
-Successfully complete a drug and alcohol information class provided by youth services or Edgenuity online course.
-Any comparable program must be pre approved. - 2.
-Second Offense:
+- An appropriate punishment determined by the Principal up to and including short-term suspension of no more than five (5) school days. - Suspension from one to two school activities or the length of the suspension at the sole discretion of the Principal.
+This includes school dances and all school trips regardless of fundraising or other circumstances. - SCHS recommends taking a drug and alcohol information class.
+A meeting will be scheduled with the school counselor to provide further information.

+2. Second Offense:

-- a.
-An appropriate punishment determined by the Principal up to and including long-term suspensions of no more than ten (10) school days. - b.
-Suspension from three to five school activities or the length of the suspension at the sole discretion of the Principal. - c.
-Students must successfully complete level 1 drug and alcohol programs at youth services.
-Any comparable program must be pre-approved. - 3.
-Third Offense: - a.
-An appropriate punishment determined by the Principal up to and including expulsion from school for up to 180 school days. - b.
-Suspension from all school activities for the remainder of the school year. - c.
-Student must complete a drug and alcohol evaluation and follow all recommendations OR attend six (6) sessions of professional counseling related to addictions and drugs and alcohol.
-(Name(s) of acceptable programs are on file at the high school office.
+- An appropriate punishment determined by the Principal up to and including long-term suspensions of no more than ten (10) school days. - Suspension from three to five school activities or the length of the suspension at the sole discretion of the Principal.
+This includes school dances and all school trips regardless of fundraising or other circumstances. - Students must successfully complete level 1 drug and alcohol program at youth services or with the SCHS counselor.
+Any comparable program must be preapproved.

+3. Third Offense:

-d.
-The school will refer the matter to the office of the County Attorney by letter. e.
-If the student is readmitted to USD 466 upon completion of the Third Offense, and separate student/school contract will be entered stating the conditions and terms.
+- An appropriate punishment determined by the Principal up to and including expulsion from school for up to 180 school days. - Suspension from all school activities for the remainder of the school year.
+This includes school dances and all school trips regardless of fundraising or other circumstances. - Student must complete a drug and alcohol evaluation and follow all recommendations OR attend six (6) sessions of professional counseling related to addictions and drugs and alcohol.
+(Name(s) of acceptable programs are on file at the high school office. - The school will refer the matter to the office of the County Attorney by letter. - If the student is readmitted to USD 466 upon completion of the Third Offense, and separate student/school contract will be entered stating the conditions and terms.